 - Indonesian/ Malaysian (4.3%)

-In 10 years, the number of users in English is doubled (even a little more) and now, there are nearly one billion and 200 million users who read and write English.
-On the other side, the number of Chinese Internet users increased from half a Billion to 888 million in 2020 which represents 19.4% of Internet users worldwide.
+In 10 years, the number of users in English has doubled (even a little more) and now, there are nearly one billion and 200 million users who read and write English.
+On the other hand, the number of Chinese Internet users increased from half a Billion to 888 million in 2020 which represents 19.4% of Internet users worldwide.

 I’ve calculated all the top 10 Internet languages.
 And the content of users by language in 2021 is in the following table updated.

 |Language||Percentage of Internet content for users (2013)||2021 update|